coolestjj/Java2Assign1/README.md

 Description of the assignment is in A1.pdf

-The MovieAnalyzer.java file can be found at the first page
+The MovieAnalyzer.java file can be found on the first page